Jaans/Voron-Printer-Mods/Bouncy-Mouse/Stage2.md

 Installed in the frame:
 ![Installed - 1](Images/Build_Installed_1.jpg)

-The connector J2 exclusively power the LEDs.
-They are independent and do __NOT__ share ground (GND) with the ground (GND) of the switches.
+The connector J2 exclusively powers the LEDs.
+This independent of J1 and do __NOT__ share ground (GND) with the ground (GND) of the switches.

 Pin 1 of connector J1 is the ground (GND) for the GPIO pins, and is shared with each of the keys in parallel.
 This means you don't have to provide a separate ground for each key GPIO and also that not all key slots have to be used.
 You can populate just K1 or just K2 for example.